MTstateIntroStats/IntroStatTextbook/docs/06-explore-regression.md

 ---

-Interpreting the slope parameter is helpful in almost any application.
+Interpreting the estimated slope is helpful in almost any application.
-For each additional \$1,000 of family income, we would expect a student to receive a net difference of 1,000 $\times$ (-0.0431) = -\$43.10 in aid on average, i.e., \$43.10 *less*.
+For each additional \$1,000 of family income, we would predict a student to receive a net difference of 1,000 $\times$ (-0.0431) = -\$43.10 in aid on average, i.e., \$43.10 *less*.
 Note that a higher family income corresponds to less aid because the coefficient of family income is negative in the model.
 We must be cautious in this interpretation: while there is a real association, we cannot interpret a causal connection between the variables because these data are observational.
 That is, increasing a student's family income may not cause the student's aid to drop.
 (It would be reasonable to contact the college and ask if the relationship is causal, i.e., if Elmhurst College's aid decisions are partially based on students' family income.)
 A more appropriate interpretation would then be: An additional \$1,000 of family income is associated with an estimated decrease of \$43.10 in aid on average.